dennisdeneve/StockPredictor/README.md

 # StockPredictor

-This will be a solo stock predictor AI project based on the LSTM framework.
+This project is a stock price predictor AI framework built using the LSTM architecture.
+It leverages popular libraries such as matplotlib and seaborn for visualizing the correlation of stocks.
+The project incorporates various visualization techniques and methods offered by these libraries, making it a comprehensive hands-on visualization project.
+Additionally, it serves as an application of the LSTM framework to tackle the challenge of stock price prediction.